By Ken Givens, Director of Sales, US Merchant Payment Solutions LLC

 Section 339.001 of the Texas Finance Code states:

 Section 339.001 prohibits surcharges for paying by credit card, but it does not prohibit discounts for paying by cash, check, debit card, or other methods.

 Definition of Discount: A surcharge is an increase from the regular price of a good or service, but a discount is a decrease from the regular price.

-IMPORTANT TO NOTE: The processing system must have special software so that the ‘regular price’ must show in the point of sale system or the credit card machine receipt to the customer.
+IMPORTANT TO NOTE: The processing system must have special software so that the ‘regular price’ must show in the point of sale system (or kassensysteme in German) or in the credit card machine receipt to the customer.
 Per regulations it cannot be added to the price total by hand and then entered into the POS.
 The receipt must clearly show the original ‘cash discount’ price, and the fee that brings the ‘cost’ to the ‘regular price’.

 Want more information on how you can eliminate credit card transaction and processing fees in your business?
 Ask us for a free information packet called “Reverse Processing”.
 Call 888-995-3995 or email FreeConsultation@USmsTexas.com or complete a contact form at www.CardProcessingInfo.com mention ‘Reverse Processing’ to receive the free information.